claytonjwong/Algorithms-Stanford/course2/dijkstra/README.md

     /**
      *
-     * Modern C++ implementation of Dikstra algorithm to find the single-source shortest paths in a graph *
+     * Modern C++ implementation of Dijkstra algorithm to find the single-source shortest paths in a graph *
      * (c) Copyright 2019 Clayton J. Wong ( http://www.claytonjwong.com )
      *